-This goal supports the Government of B.C.'s strategic direction to expand the innovative wood-products sector by addressing barriers hampering the growth of engineered wood production, and ensure public projects prioritize the use of wood.
 Long-term sustainability of the forest economy requires the active maintenance, creation and diversification of demand for B.C. forest products.
-By introducing new and advanced forest products, wood technologies and building systems, wood is positioned as a preferred building material and B.C. as a leader in wood innovation.
+By introducing new and advanced forest products, wood technologies and building systems, wood can be positioned as a preferred building material and B.C. as a leader in wood innovation.
 As a result, B.C.'s forest products can be more effectively utilized in construction, interior design, and daily living, at home and abroad.